Getting started

 This is where the magic happens

 Rules are the conditions which trigger your variations of content to be displayed.
-You could display rain gear running products to users when it’s raining, or display a call-to-action to customers visiting from Toronto.
+You could display rain gear products to visitors when it’s raining, or display a call-to-action to customers visiting from Toronto.
 Or a combination of both like displaying rain gear (weather) to visitors from Toronto (location).

 Rules ensure you deliver the right products and messaging, to the right customers, at the right time.